JvanKatwijk/qt-dab/README.md

 At starting up Qt-DAB-6.X for the (very) first time, no device is selected yet, amd the widget is made visible to allow selection of an input device (the combobox at the bottom line right).

-For a detailed description of all selectors, see the manual.
+For a detailed description of all selectors, see the manual (or read the tooltips).

 A Note on using an RTLSDR device
 ======================================================================